oveee92/oveee92.github.io/docs/ssh_dynamic_forward.md

 deactivate the proxy settings every time you need something that the SOCKS5 proxy cannot give you.

-In case you don't know what any of this means, here is a quick overview of how you can use it:
+**In case you don't know what any of this means**, here is a quick overview of how you can use it:

-Setting up Dynamic forward basically allows you to say "Hey Firefox, please navigate to this hostname and port, but do it as if you were actually running on the remote server I just ssh'ed into."
+Setting up Dynamic forward basically allows you to say *"Hey Firefox, please navigate to this hostname and port, but do it as if you were actually running on the remote server I just ssh'ed into."*

-Very useful when you want access to a Web UI for a server that you can only reach via another server by logging in with SSH.
-This can easily be set up with Dynamic Forward, and editing your proxy settings either in the web browser or in the system settings.
+This is **very** useful when you want access to a Web UI for a server that you can only reach via another server by logging in with SSH.
+It can easily be set up by specifying a port for Dynamic Forwarding (for example `9999`), and editing your proxy settings either in the web browser or in the system settings to point to (for example) `localhost:9999`.

+Now you can enter a url like [https://my-service-web-ui:4321] and it will navigate to it via the internal server!

 However, this server is (of course) securely installed inside a restricted network, and cannot reach public URLs.
-So when you try to do some troubleshooting by navigating to https://duckduckgo.com, your Firefox server might not be able to reach it, and your SSH terminal will get spammed with Connection refused, Forbidden Access or similar, depending on your network setup.
+So when you try to do some troubleshooting by navigating to [https://duckduckgo.com], your Firefox server might not be able to reach it, and your SSH terminal will get spammed with `Connection refused`, `Access Denied`, `Forbidden` or similar, depending on your network setup.

-Separating the proxy configuration into different Multi-Account containers will allow you to just open a tab in a container that represents where your firefox should be connecting from.
+Separating the different proxy configurations into different Multi-Account containers will allow you to just open a tab in a container that represents *where your firefox should be connecting from*.

 It would look something like this: